Best aptX Low Latency headphones Android Central 2021

 - ANC could be better

 The EarBoost app has some customizable features, like a hearing test to put together an audio profile that you can use with the EB1 (or any other headphones, apparently).
-The 6mm drivers inside aren't as powerful as similar earbuds, which may force you to raise the volume more often.
-The Low Latency support is a key reason why you may want to go with these, especially if you plan to use them in quieter environments, like watching a show or movie without disturbing a sleeping partner.
+Unfortunately, the 6mm drivers inside aren't as powerful as similar earbuds, which may force you to raise the volume more often.
+Nevertheless, the Low Latency support is a key reason you may want to go with these, especially if you plan to use them in quieter environments, like watching a show or movie without disturbing a sleeping partner.

 - Comfortable fit